Skip to content ↓

 HEAD OF CURRICULUM DEVELOPMENT

-Nimish has completed his NPQH, focused on the use of cognitive science to improve the outcomes of all pupils This led to him authoring the book: Shimamura's MARGE Model of Learning in Action.
-He often presents at national educational conferences, sharing ideas of how research-informed strategies can drive improvement in the classroom.
+Nimish has completed his NPQH, focused on the use of cognitive science to improve the outcomes of all pupils.
+This led to him authoring the book Shimamura's MARGE Model of Learning in Action.
+He often presents at national educational conferences, sharing ideas on how research-informed strategies can drive improvement in the classroom.

 HEAD OF ATTENDANCE & ADMISSIONS